Enabling clinical use of foundation models for computational pathology: Figure captions

-\textbf{\cref{fig:cosine} |} \textbf{Robustness in each layer}\\ For each layer after the foundation model, the features of each tile from all whole-slide images (WSIs) in the TransSCOT dataset were calculated from models trained to predict survival of patients with early-stage colorectal cancer.
-Cosine similarity was calculated at each layer for one model trained with and one model trained without the robustness loss for each of the eight foundation models (H\,optimus\,0, H\,optimus\,1, Hibou\nobreakdash-L, Phikon\nobreakdash-v2, Prov\,GigaPath, UNI, UNI\,2\nobreakdash-H, and Virchow\nobreakdash-v2).
-The weight applied for the robustness loss was the one giving best individual result in the QUASAR 2 tuning dataset, and this was also the selected model for that foundation model.
-The upper box plot illustrates these similarities between different WSIs of the same patients, with a higher value indicating that the similarity between WSIs is higher, thus the influence by non-biological differences smaller.
-The bottom box plot illustrates these similarities between different patients when the slide is prepared in the same laboratory and imaged with the same scanner, with a lower value indicating that the similarity between patients is lower, implying that biological differences are better separated.
+\textbf{\cref{fig:cosine} |} \textbf{Robustness in each layer} For each layer after the foundation model, the features of each tile from all whole-slide images (WSIs) in the TransSCOT dataset were calculated from models trained to predict survival of patients with early-stage colorectal cancer.
+Average Rank to Same Patient and Robustness Index was calculated at each layer for all 20 models trained with and all 20 models trained without the robustness loss for each of the eight foundation models (H\nobreakdash-optimus\nobreakdash-0, H\nobreakdash-optimus\nobreakdash-1, Hibou\nobreakdash-L, Phikon\nobreakdash-v2, Prov\,GigaPath, UNI, UNI\,2\nobreakdash-H, and Virchow\nobreakdash-v2).
+The weight applied for the robustness loss was the one giving best result in the QUASAR 2 tuning dataset when choosing based on combined score.
+The upper box plot illustrates how tightly WSIs of the same patient are grouped, with a lower value indicating that the similarity between WSIs of one patient is higher than WSIs of different patients on the same scanner, thus the influence by non-biological differences smaller.
+The bottom box plot illustrates how much the model groups biological information over non-biological information, with a higher value indicating that WSIs are grouped more based on biology than scanner information, implying that the unique biological information is more distinctly and better characterised in the model features.
+Box plots mark the median, the 25th and 75th percentiles (IQR), 25th percentile - 1.5$\times$IQR, 75th percentile + 1.5$\times$IQR, and outliers.